suxuekun/libpyiotcloud/_setup_devguide/README.md

 		   // POTENTIOMETER class
 		   data: {
 		           "mode": int,
-		           "threshold": {"min": int, "max": int, "activate": int}, "alert": {"type": int, 'period': int},
+		           "threshold": {"value": int, "min": int, "max": int, "activate": int}, "alert": {"type": int, 'period': int},
 		           "notification": json_obj
 		         }
 		   //   mode is an index to the list of modes
-		   //     ["Threshold", "Continuous"]
+		   //     ["Single Threshold", "Dual Threshold", "Continuous"]
+		   //   threshold
+		   //     if Single Threshold:
+		   //       value is used
+		   //     if Dual Threshold:
+		   //       min, max and activate are used
 		   //       activate is an index to the list of activates
 		   //         ["Out of range", "Within range"]
 		   //   alert type is an index of the value in the list of alerts
 		   //     ["Once", "Continuously"]
 		   //   alert period is the time in milliseconds for the alert when alert type points to Continuously